Work Injuries and Illnesses by Age

 - Nature – Other diseases due to viruses, n.e.c. is the most frequent nature of injury or illness reported in 2020.
 No cases were reported in 2019.

-Beyond the COVID-19 related changes experienced in 2020, age impacts a workers injury and illness risk in several ways.
+Beyond the COVID-19 related changes experienced in 2020, age impacts worker injury and illness risk in several ways.
 Comparing injury rates using the interactive chart, the following age group differences are apparent:

 - Compared to all age groups, workers aged 16 to 19 experience: